userto565aqa/Banevich_Python/README.md

 ## Task 1: Algorithm
 The implementation of the algorithms can be found in the `main.py` file.
 It handles single numbers, specific names, and numeric arrays dynamically (according to the given requirements).

+### How to run the interactive program
+This script requires Python 3 to be installed on your machine.
+It uses only built-in libraries.

+1. Clone the repository or download the `main.py` file.
+2. Open your terminal or command prompt.
+3. Navigate to the folder containing the file.
+4. Run the following command: `python main.py`
+5. Follow the on-screen menu instructions to select and run the sub-tasks.
+Type 'exit' to quit.

 ---

 ## Task 2: Bracket Sequence Analysis